How to Propose an Event

 - Campus permits

-- Meet with, and email, staff members according to the schedule outlined in your Event contract and schedule.
+- Meet with, and email, staff members according to the schedule outlined in your event checklist.

 The Events Committee considers several departmental goals when reviewing event proposals.
 Projects may meet a range of goals and objectives, and it’s rare that a project would meet all of the following.
 We hope that our public programming, in its totality, will hit a range of these objectives.
 Your proposal should address how your project addresses at least some of the following criteria.